Skip to main content

 Financing is awarded based on ranking on the OER Project Priority List, readiness to proceed, credit approval, and availability of funds.
 Borrowers work directly with RIIB and OER to complete project and financing applications.

-Additional services: free energy audits — use the program form to request an audit.
+Additional services: free energy audits.
+Use the program form to request an audit.
 Free energy consulting may be available on a limited basis to scope projects and support applications; contact us for details.
 The Energy Asset Management Program (EAMP) offers public entities free consulting to develop a customized action plan to manage energy assets; see program materials for participation details.

-Program tools
+Program stories

 View all stories